In the last of a three-part series in association with BusinessesForSale.com, we focus on best practice when completing the sale.

 - The final sale agreement

-The more cooperative you are with the buyer (within reason) the quicker you can close the deal, and the lower the chance of a frustrated buyer pulling out.
+The more cooperative you are with the buyer (within reason) the quicker you can close the deal, and the lower the chance of a frustrated buyer pulling out of the sale.

-Cooperation requires preparation; get your documents up-to-date and in order and your premises in a fit state for inspection in advance of the commencement of due diligence.
+Cooperation also requires preparation, so get your documents up-to-date and in order and your premises in a fit state for due diligence.

 The sale agreement

-When the due diligence process approaches its conclusion, you should think about finalising the sale agreement with the help of your advisers.
-Outlining clearly the precise terms of the sale, the sale agreement is broadly based on what was initially sketched out in the heads of terms.
+When the due diligence process approaches its conclusion, this is the time to finalise the sale agreement with the help of your advisers.
+Outline clearly the precise terms of the sale, as the agreement is broadly based on what was initially sketched out in the heads of terms.

 Professional advice is invaluable when it comes to preparing and finalising paperwork in consultation with the buyer.
 Even if you’ve got this far without professional assistance, it might be worth appointing a solicitor or business transfer agent to help you get the deal over the line.